mamba-org/mamba-press/docs/recipe.md

 > [!NOTE]
 Basic plugin can feel verbose at time.
 We reserve simpler aliases for future recipe format.

+Plugin input parameters strings may contain special keys to be substituted by the relevant data detected by Mamba-press if the information is known at that time in the execution.
+They use a Jinja-like syntax (but no advanced functionalites exist).

+Current keys are:
+- `${{ package_name }}` the name of the unique top level Python package found, or `target.name`.
+- `"${{site_packages }}` the path, relative to the root of the work environment, of the Python installation directory.

 ## The `build.filter.packages` entry (optional)
 After the Conda environment is solved and before packages are downloaded, a first list of [`PackagesFilter`](src/mamba_press/filter/protocol.py) can be specified to remove entire Conda